-In the fourth stanza the speaker expands on where he left off in the third.
-He states that there is a “freedom” in the way the man lives.
+In the fourth stanza, the speaker expands on where he left off in the third.
+He states that there is “freedom” in the way the man lives.
 There is also a “diffident,” or self-conscious, “stare” that is filled with shame.
 This fact is again in direct conflict with the previous statements.
-The man is both confident and shy, a combination which bothers the speaker.
+The man is both confident and shy, a combination that bothers the speaker.

 This picture from nature may seem to depart,

 Yet the Man would at once run away with your heart;

 And I for five centuries right gladly would be